by John Ellis

 Thomas a Kempis, The Imitation of Christ trans.
 Aloysius Croft and Harold Bolton (Mineola, NY: Dover Publications, 2003), 1.

 For the record, I am not opposed to therapy.
 In fact, I commend it as a good and right means to help alleviate some of the immediate, personal effects of the Curse.
-I commend psychology and psychiatry in the same way I commend CRT as a affective means to provide solutions to temporal problems that are facing us.
+I commend psychology and psychiatry in the same way I commend CRT as an effective means to provide solutions to temporal problems that are facing us.
 The reality of the Curse should not cause us to cower in the corner waiting for Jesus to come back.
 Kingdom ethics demand that we seek to serve the hurting and oppressed.
 That being said, it’s hard to deny that many people are seeking in therapy what can only be ultimately found in Jesus.

 Pieter A. Verhoef, The Books of Haggai and Malachi, TNICOT, ed.
 R. K. Harrison and Robert L. Hubbard, Jr. (Grand Rapids, MI: Eerdmans, 1987), 295.